 Students may not bring soda pop or other carbonated beverages to the cafeteria during meal times.
 Students are not to leave the cafeteria without permission from their teacher, principal, or lunchroom supervisor.
 Any underclassmen wanting to leave campus for open lunch will have to be accompanied by a parent when signing out and upon their return.
 Otherwise, ALL underclassmen are required to report to the cafeteria during their assigned lunch period.
-They are to remain there until dismissed by lunchroom supervisor.
+They are to remain there until dismissed by the lunchroom supervisor.
+No food or drink is to be taken out of the lunchroom.